 How often should fixed wiring be checked?

 The environment in which an electrical installation is being used has a significant impact on the frequency it should be tested.
-For instance the maximum period between inspections and testing in an industrial environment is 3 years whereas for shops it's every 5 years.
+For instance the maximum period between inspections and testing in an industrial environment is 3 years whereas for shops and other commercial buildings it's every 5 years.

 Is fixed wire testing a legal requirement?

-Fixed Wire Testing is the testing of the electrical installations within a building to ensure they are safe & compliant. employers are legally required to ensure, as far as is reasonably practical, the health, safety and welfare of their employees.
-Fixed wire testing is a crucial part of that requirement.
+Fixed Wire Testing is the testing of the electrical installations within a building to ensure they are safe & compliant.
+Employers are legally required to ensure, as far as is reasonably practicable, the health, safety and welfare of their employees.
+Fixed Wire Testing is a crucial part of that requirement.

 What is electrical inspection and testing?

 All electrical installations deteriorate with age and use.
 They should therefore be inspected and tested at regular intervals to check whether they are in a satisfactory condition for continued use.
-Such safety checks are commonly referred to as 'periodic inspection and testing'.
+Such safety checks are commonly referred to as an EICR (electrical installation condition report).